googleapis/java-storage/README.md

 Storage storage = StorageOptions.getDefaultInstance().getService();
 ```

-For other authentication options, see the [Authentication](https://github.com/googleapis/google-cloud-java#authentication) page.
+For other authentication options, see the [Authentication](https://github.com/googleapis/google-cloud-java#authentication) page in Google Cloud Java.

 #### Storing data
 Stored objects are called "blobs" in `google-cloud` and are organized into containers called "buckets".  `Blob`, a